 What to bring on the day

 You should bring clothing for participating in a physical sport.
 A tracksuit or jogging suit is suitable.
-Warm clothing is essential in winter and should include a pair of thin leather gloves.
+Warm clothing is essential in winter and should include a pair of thin gloves.
 Other types of gloves such as skiing gloves are NOT suitable.
-Footwear should consist of a pair of stout rubber soled boots or jogging type training shoes/boots.
+Footwear should consist of a pair of jogging type training shoes.
 You should also bring loads of enthusiasm.

-Such is the strict training environment of student parachuting that should you be unable to make your first jump on the day of your training, you will need to receive retraining before you can jump.
-The amount of retraining required depends on the length of time from your training course or last retrain.
+Such is the strict training environment of solo student skydiving that you will need to receive refresher training each day before you can jump.
+The amount of refresher training required depends on the length of time from your last set of training.